Open Transfer (formerly Open Enrollment) Frequently Asked Questions

 Can we apply multiple times to one school to improve our chances in the lottery?

-No. Any student with multiple applications will have all submissions discarded and will be removed from the Open Enrollment process.
+No. Any student with multiple applications will have all submissions discarded and will be removed from the Open Transfer process.

 What if we do not receive an email confirming our application has been received?

-You will NOT get a lottery number for Open Enrollment.
-You will receive an email confirming that your application has been received and you do not need to do anything more.
+You will NOT get an assigned lottery number for Open Transfer.
+You will receive an email confirming that your application has been received, you do not need to do anything more.

 How do the lotteries work?